-The quarterly International Journal on Algae (IJA) publishes selected papers translated from the first Russian language phycological journal, Algologia, founded in 1991 in the former Soviet Union.
-The aim of Algologia is to present recent advances in algology.
-The journal covers both fundamental and applied aspects in algology, including papers based on the results of wide range of field and experimental studies, as well as reviews and surveys and procedure papers.
-The journal is intended for specialists in theoretical, experimental, and applied algology, hydrobiology, microbiology, all scientists using algae as a model organisms for research, and all those interested in general problems of biology.
+The quarterly International Journal on Algae (IJA) publishes papers which present recent advances in algology.
+The journal covers both fundamental and applied aspects in algology, including papers based on the results of a wide range of field and experimental studies, as well as reviews and surveys and procedure papers.
+The journal is intended for specialists in theoretical, experimental, and applied algology, hydrobiology, microbiology, all scientists using algae as model organisms for research, and all those interested in general problems of biology.

-The aim and scope of IJA is to inform the western scientific community, especially algologists, about original studies by scientists of the former Soviet Union and Eastern Europe in the following subjects: general problems of algology; morphology, anatomy, cytology; reproduction and life cycles of algae; genetics; physiology, biochemistry and biophysics; ecology, cenology and conservation of algae and their role in nature; flora and geography; fossil algae; systematics, phylogeny and problems of evolution of algae; new taxa and noteworthy records; and applied algology.
+The aim and scope of IJA is to inform the world scientific community, especially algologists, about original studies by scientists in the following subjects: general problems of algology; morphology, anatomy, cytology; reproduction and life cycles of algae; genetics; physiology, biochemistry and biophysics; ecology, cenology and conservation of algae and their role in nature; flora and geography; fossil algae; systematics, phylogeny and problems of evolution of algae; new taxa and noteworthy records; and applied algology.